rhysd/Tui/README.md

 ### home\_url

 Home URL loaded when application starts.
-If you see a list or something isntead of home timeline, please modify this URL.
+If you see a list or something instead of home timeline, please modify this URL.
 Default value is `"https://mobile.twitter.com"`.

 ## Plugin